GitHubNull/changeHeaders/README_en.md

 - Enable "popupMenu" for manual header application via context menu

 ### 2. Add Header Rules
-Two methods to add header rules:
+Three methods to add header rules:
 1. **Manual Addition**: Click `Add` in the main interface to create new header rules
 2. **From Request**: Select header text in any HTTP request and right-click to choose "新增自动替换头" or "新增手动触发替换头"
+3. **From Clipboard**: Click the "Import from Clipboard" button to automatically parse HTTP headers from the clipboard and let users choose which headers to add

 ### 3. Apply Headers to Requests
 Three methods to apply header modifications: